Tom-IT-NL/php8-xdebug3-docker/README.md

 **Docker configuration to easily setup a working development environment with xdebug**

-Make sure to setup the correct document root in docker-composer.yml
+Make sure to setup the correct document root in docker-composer.yml Make sure to give your project a name in the .env file, otherwise the db and other containers will destroy themselves if you start another docker app

 **DB**
 * database host: your ip address